Pershing II: Protests

 The deployment of Pershing II and GLCM missiles was a cause of significant protests in Europe and the US, many organized by the Campaign for Nuclear Disarmament.

 Protests against the short-range MGM-52 Lance nuclear missile began in July 1981 in Engstingen, West Germany.
 In October 1981, 300,000 protesters assembled in Bonn.
 European Nuclear Disarmament began a campaign for nuclear disarmament in 1982.
 The Seneca Women's Encampment for a Future of Peace and Justice was formed in 1983 to protest the deployment.

 In 1983, protesters went to court to stop the Pershing II deployment as a violation of Article 26(1) of the Basic Law for the Federal Republic of Germany, which prohibited West Germany from preparing for an offensive war.
 The Federal Constitutional Court rejected these claims.
 Again in Bonn in October 1983, as many as 500,000 people protested the deployment and a human chain was formed from the US Army headquarters in Stuttgart to the gates of Wiley Barracks in Neu-Ulm, the site of one of the Pershing battalions.
 Due to accessibility, the protests focused on the Mutlangen Missile Storage Area from Easter 1983 until the signing of the Intermediate-Range Nuclear Forces Treaty in 1987.
-The 56th Field Artillery Command worked closely with the local police to ensure that the protesters interacted peacefully with the U.S. soldiers.
+On 19 April 1985, the US Army wrote to Congress that a security review conducted after the January 1985 explosion found the missiles "extremely vulnerable" to terrorist attacks and requested funds to secure the missiles in concrete sheds.

 The Plowshares movement was active in actions against the deployment.
 14 July 1983, Plowshare activists entered the Avco plant in Wilmington, Massachusetts and damaged equipment related to Pershing II and MX missiles.
 On 4 December 1983, four Plowshare activists cut through a fence in Schwäbisch Gmünd and damaged a truck.
 On 22 April 1984, eight Plowshare activists associated entered the Martin Marietta Aerospace plant in Orlando, Florida where they damaged Pershing II components and a Patriot missile launcher and poured containers of their own blood on equipment.
 Four Plowshare activists entered the missile storage area (MSA) at Schwäbisch Gmünd, West Germany on 12 December 1986 and damaged the tractor of a Pershing II erector launcher and hung a banner over the truck.